Translate

 Replication Award

 Albuquerque, NM – Public Charter Schools of New Mexico (PCSNM) is pleased to announce that Albuquerque School of Excellence (ASE) has been awarded a Charter School Program (CSP) Replication Grant, funded by the U.S. Department of Education.
-This grant will support ASE in replicating its successful academic model, ensuring more students in Albuquerque have
+This grant will support ASE in replicating its successful academic model, ensuring more students in Albuquerque have access to a high-quality public charter school.

-highest-performing schools.
+Albuquerque School of Excellence has been recognized for its outstanding academic performance and commitment to student success.
+It is a 2023 Nationally Distinguished School and a 2022 National Blue Ribbon School, underscoring its reputation as one of the state’s highest-performing schools.
 With student proficiency rates in mathematics more than double the state average and reading proficiency 61 percent higher than the state average, ASE has demonstrated a consistent ability to deliver exceptional educational outcomes.
 The CSP Replication Grant will enable ASE to expand to an additional campus, providing more students with access to its rigorous, STEAM focused curriculum and college preparatory programs.

 “The expansion of Albuquerque School of Excellence is a great step forward for public education in New Mexico,” said Matthew Pahl, Executive Director of PCSNM “The school’s track record of academic excellence and its commitment to student achievement make it an ideal candidate for replication.
 This grant represents an investment in the future of New Mexico students, ensuring that more families have access to a proven, high-performing public school.”

 As demand for Albuquerque School of Excellence continues to grow, the replication grant will allow the school to expand its enrollment capacity, creating additional opportunities for students to attend a free public charter school recognized for academic excellence.
-ASE’s commitment to high standards and a supportive learning environment will now reach a greater number of
+ASE’s commitment to high standards and a supportive learning environment will now reach a greater number of students and families seeking quality education in Albuquerque.

 “Albuquerque School of Excellence has built a strong reputation for preparing students for success in college, careers, and beyond,” said Mustafa Ayik, Executive Director of ASE.
 “This replication will allow us to expand our mission, providing more students with access to a rigorous STEM-focused education that emphasizes innovation, critical thinking, and real-world application.
 We are honored to receive this support and look forward to empowering the next generation of leaders, problem-solvers, and lifelong learners in the greater Albuquerque community.”